DanChitwood/voronoi_sunflower/README.md

 # voronoi_sunflower
-some fun with voronoi diagrams and phyllotaxy
+some fun with voronoi diagrams and phyllotaxy, coloring voronoi regions of phyllotactically arranged points by their number of sides